almachelouche/middleman/content/email/IN/repurchase/006/endeavour_awards_endeavour.md

 path='email_modules/preheader'
 color='''white'''

 	preheader = '''We love having you in the Ford family.
-And we hope you continue to love driving your Ford Endeavour for as long as possible.<br /><br />But if you're already thinking about an upgrade, we invite you to experience the All-New Endeavour.'''
+And we hope you continue to love driving your Ford Endeavour for as long as possible.
+But if you're already thinking about an upgrade, we invite you to experience the All-New Endeavour.'''

 [[module]] #Header Logo
 path='email_modules/header/logodesktop'